Prezent/feature-flag-bundle/src/Resources/doc/installation.md

 ```

 ## Via Doctrine
-Define your feature flags in the database, using the provider entity and migration
+Define your feature flags in the database, using the provided entity and migration